 Keeping people from social media is like keeping people from breathing, according to Gartner research director, Rob McMillan.

-McMillan made the comparison at the Gartner Security Summit in Sydney, where he highlighted the importance of embracing social media from a security perspective instead of shying away from it.
+McMillan made the comparison at the Gartner Security Summit in Sydney, Australia recently, where he highlighted the importance of embracing social media from a security perspective instead of shying away from it or even trying to prohibit its use.

 By opening up to social media, McMillan said it helps companies "learn new tricks."